gataca-io/gataca.io/content/posts/say-hello-to-gataca-studio-the-fastest-way-to-implement-ssi.md

 ---
 date: 2022-11-14T08:52:30Z
 meta_data:
-  title: 'Say hello to GATACA Studio: the fastest way to implement SSI'
+  title: 'Say hello to Gataca Studio: the fastest way to implement SSI'
   description: 'Gataca Studio is the fastest way to implement Self-Sovereign Identity
     in the market.
 It''s a low-code decentralized identity verification platform enabling 1-click, compliant onboarding, and sign-in processes. '